marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 end
 {% endhighlight %}

-It's basically just a way to have a quick and nice way to display your objects that is going to be called when needed, for instance when using `puts` or concatenating with  `#{}`:
+It's basically just a way to have a quick and nice way to display your objects that is going to be called when needed, for instance when using `puts` or when interpolating with `#{}`:

 {% highlight ruby %}
 puts "Here is #{User.new("Bob")}" # Returns "Here is <User: Bob>"